Book An Appointment

 Because it takes millions of years to form diamonds below the earth’s surface, they are exposed to massive amounts of heat and high pressure.
 As a result, diamonds are incredibly durable and aren’t susceptible to damage from high heat.
 Fake diamonds, on the other hand, cannot handle heat nearly as well because they are made of weaker materials.

 To test the authenticity of your diamond, heat it with a flame—like a lighter—for 30 to 45 seconds.
 Be sure to hold the stone with tweezers or another tool to protect your hand.
 Once it’s heated, drop the stone into a glass of cool water.
 Real diamonds will simply fall to the bottom, while less durable, fake diamonds will shatter.
+Explore elegant diamond rings in Scottsdale to find authentic and exquisite options that match your style.

-3. All diamonds have small, natural imperfections.
+3. All diamonds have small, natural imperfections

 Because diamonds are naturally occurring, they all have some imperfections that were created as they formed in the earth.
 Alternately, man-made crystals are made to be perfectly smooth on both the inside and outside.
 That means they don’t have imperfections, known as inclusions, like real diamonds.